-Test Description: The purpose of the FM SINAD and Quieting Test is to determine the following:

-The 12 dB SINAD value.
+Test Description: The purpose of the FM SINAD test is to determine the 12 dB SINAD value.

-SINAD is an acronym for "SIgnal plus Noise And Distortion" and is a measure of signal quality.
-The exact expression for SINAD is the following:
+SINAD is an acronym for "SIgnal plus Noise And Distortion" and is a measure of signal quality:

-SINAD = Signal + Noise + Distortion (expressed in dB) Noise + Distortion
+SINAD = (Signal + Noise + Distortion) / (Noise + Distortion)

-If we consider distortion to be merely another form of noise, (distortion, like noise, is something unwanted added to the signal), we can further reduce the equation for SINAD to:
+Distortion can be considered to be merely another form of noise, (distortion, like noise, is something unwanted added to the signal).
+Further, for circumstances where the signal is much greater than the noise: SINAD = Signal / Noise